 FREMONT, Mich., Jan.
-16, 2012 /PRNewswire/ -- Winter in Michigan may have gotten off to a slow start this year, but now that icy weather is finally descending on the Great Lakes state now is the time to make sure that your home is prepared for the months ahead.
-Fremont Insurance, a Michigan-exclusive property and casualty insurance carrier, offers a few tips to help Michigan homeowners protect their homes against two of the most significant winter risks: ice dams and frozen pipes.
+8 /PRNewswire/ -- As icy weather descends on the Great Lakes state, predictions from a variety of sources have Michigan residents bracing for a long cold winter ahead.
+According to The Old Farmers Almanac (http://www.almanac.com/), which has been around since 1792 and claims an 80 percent accuracy rate, Michigan will experience a colder than average winter this year, with the coldest, snowiest weather coming mid to late January and into February.
+Now is the time to make sure that your home is prepared for the months ahead.
+Fremont Insurance (http://www.fmic.com/) (OTC Bulletin Board: FMMH), a Michigan-exclusive property and casualty insurance carrier, offers a few tips to help Michigan homeowners winterize their homes against two of the most significant winter risks: ice dams and frozen pipes.

-"Michigan winters are notorious for their severity and the extensive damage that they can do," said Kurt Dettmer, vice president and chief marketing officer for Fremont Insurance.
-"There are some simple things that you can do to prepare your home, and also some steps to take throughout the winter to help minimize your risk."
+"Michigan winters are notorious for their severity and the extensive damage that they can do," said Kurt Dettmer, Vice President of Marketing for Fremont Insurance.
+"There are some simple things that you can do to prepare your home, and also some steps to take throughout the winter."

 Ice Dams occur when heavy snow buildup melts during the day then refreezes as temperatures drop overnight.
 After several days of this cycle, the melted water and ice work up under the shingles entering the attic and damaging ceilings, walls and contents.
 To help prevent dams from forming:

 - Keep gutters and down spouts clear of debris, snow and ice, so melting roof snow can flow